AU-BCE-EE/GD-NH3/README.md

 * lit_data.xlsx - newly compiled literature data used for calculating new emision reductions, which were combined with results from the earlier summary to develop reductions that are included in the new version of the guidance document.
 The text below describes how these data were collected from the literature.
 * data_2014.xlsx - summary of the literature data used to develop reduction estimates for the 2014 version of the guidance document.
 Taken directly from the file SpreadRev_Summ.xlsx that was included as an appendix to the 2014 document.

+### output
+Results.

+### scripts-acid
+R scripts for working up acidification data.
+The single script main.R will run the complete analysis, calling other scripts.

+### scripts-app-tech
+R scripts for working up application method data.
+The single script main.R will run the complete analysis, calling other scripts.

+### scripts-dilution
+R scripts for working up dilution data.
+The single script main.R will run the complete analysis, calling other scripts.

+### scripts-sep
+R scripts for working up application method data.
+The single script main.R will run the complete analysis, calling other scripts.

+# Data
+## Two sources
+Emission reductions presented in the new guidance document are based on the summary from the 2014 version of the guidance document and new literature data.
+The 2014 summary is from the file SpreadRev_Summ.xlsx, which was included as an appendix to the 2014 document.

-#### Literature search
+## Literature search
-As the GD from 2014 contain literature from 2012 and earlier, only literature from 2012 and later was included.
+This 2014 document contained literature from 2012 and earlier, so for the search for new results, only literature from 2012 and later was included.
-The literature search was done in summer 2024.
+The literature search was done in summer 2024 using Scopus.
-The following search terms were used in Scopus:
+The following search terms were used:

 “Ammonia” or “NH3” and “volatilization” or “emission” and “manure” and “application” and “soil” and “agriculture” from 2010 to 2024